Regional Homogeneity: Towards Learning Transferable Universal Adversarial Perturbations Against Defenses: Regionally Homogeneous Perturbations

 where $L$ is the loss to optimize, and $\frac{\partial L}{\partial\bar{x}_i} = \frac{\partial L}{\partial y_i}\cdot\gamma_k$.
 It is not surprising that the gradient of $\gamma$ or $\beta$ is computed by all pixels in the related region.
 However, the gradient of a pixel with an index $i$ is also computed by all pixels in the same region.
 More significantly in Eqn.~\eqref{eq:bp_x}, the second term, $\sum_{j \in S_k} \frac{\partial L}{\partial \bar{x}_j},$ and the third term, $\bar{x}_i\sum_{j \in S_k} \frac{\partial L}{\partial\bar{x}_j}\bar{x}_j,$ are shared by all pixels in the same region.
 Therefore, the pixel-wise connections within the same region are much denser after inserting the region norm layer.

-\paragraph{Comparison with other normalizations.}~Compared with existing normalizations (\eg,~Batch Norm~\cite{ioffe2015batch}, Layer Norm~\cite{ba2016layer}, Instance Norm~\cite{ulyanov2016instance} and Group Norm~\cite{wu2018group}), which aims to speed up learning, there are two main difference: 1) the goal of Region Norm is to generate regionally homogeneous perturbations, while existing methods mainly aim to stabilize and speed up training; 2) the formulation of Region Norm is splitting an image to regions and normalize each region individually, while other methods do not have spatial operations.
+\paragraph{Comparison with other normalizations.}~Compared with existing normalizations (\eg,~Batch Norm~\cite{ioffe2015batch}, Layer Norm~\cite{ba2016layer}, Instance Norm~\cite{ulyanov2016instance} and Group Norm~\cite{wu2018group}), which aims to speed up learning, there are two main difference: 1) the goal of Region Norm is to generate regionally homogeneous perturbations, while existing methods mainly aim to stabilize and speed up training; 2) the formulation of Region Norm is splitting an image to regions and normalize each region individually, while other methods do not split along spatial dimension.